evanimo1/Everlyne-Portfolio-.com/Heart_Disease-Analysis/README.md

 - Which symptoms and lifestyle factors are most correlated with heart disease risk?
 - How does age affect heart disease risk?
 - What patterns or combinations of symptoms most frequently lead to high risk?

+### Key KPIs
+- Total number of high-risk patients
+- % of patients at high risk
+- % of males at high risk
+- % of obese individuals at high risk
+- % of patients aged 60+ at high risk

+###  Key Findings
+- Over 50% of patients are categorized as high risk
+- 70% of obese individuals and 63% of male patients are high risk
+- 75% of patients aged 60+ are high risk
+- Obesity, age, and gender are the most influential factors

+###  Recommendations
+- Focus health interventions on older, obese male populations
+- Promote lifestyle changes targeting obesity and inactivity
+- Use dashboards to monitor trends and guide preventive care

 ## Visual Analytics (Power BI)
 - Heart risk breakdown by age group